Airport slots main sticking point in Rome/EU talks on Alitalia - sources

 ($1 = 0.8488 euros)

-(Reporting by Francesca Landini; Additional reporting by Foo Yun Chee in Brussels Editing by Susan Fenton and Richard Chang)
+(Reporting by Francesca Landini; Additional reporting by Foo Yun Chee in Brussels Editing by Susan Fenton)

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))